Chapter Five: Board Policies

 Title: Policy Review Implementation Date: 10-11-2018

 The Board of Trustees expects that Centralia College will be governed by clear and published policies and procedures.
-To that end, the Board outlines the following guidelines for the creation, review, and elimination of college policy.
+To that end, the Board establishes the following guidelines for the development, review, revision, and elimination of college policies.

-• The Board will establish and regularly review Board Policies; these policies should direct the president and college personnel with regard to the general expectations for the operation of the college.
+• The Board will establish and periodically review Board Policies, typically on a five-year cycle.
+Board policies shall articulate the Board’s expectations, governance principles, and direction for the operation of the college.

 • The college will establish and regularly review Administrative Policies to outline official rules and practices.
 These procedures may apply to college employees, students, or members of the public conducting business with the college.

-• When any Administrative Policy is added, revised, or deleted, the Board will be informed at the next regular meeting or as soon as practicable.
+• The Board shall be informed of the adoption, revision, or repeal of Administrative Policies at the next regular meeting or as soon as practicable.

 Number: 5.017 Legal Authority: RCW 28B.50.100